lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab4-diy-cqrs/readme.md

 ```
 npm start
 ```
 What you should see happening now is that after a few seconds the HTTP Server reports for duty - listening on Port 3006.
 And shortly after that, the Kafka Stream Consumer is created and initialized and starts to consume messages - even though none are being published at the moment.
-Try to understand which messages are consumer when the microservice is started.
+Try to understand which messages are consumed when the microservice is started.

-At this time, we can again attempt to retrieve the connect mandata status for a specific connection identifier:
+At this time, we can again attempt to retrieve the connect mandate status for a specific connection identifier:

 ```
 curl  http://localhost:3006?connectionId=7733 -v